Pro Makeup Artists Vs. Beauty Influencers

 What Do You Think?

-Whatever you believe, it’s fair to say that both parties have amazing talent and the beauty community is that much more diverse because of their presence.
+Whatever you believe, it’s fair to say that both parties have amazing talent and the beauty community is much more diverse because of their presence.
 What are your thoughts on this topic?
 Let us know down below!

 Great post!
 I totally agree that the beauty community benefits from the diversity of both makeup artists and beauty influencers, and it’s so great when both work together!